isobiscuit/.github/profile/README.md

 🚀 Perfect for developers working with **Biscuit Assembly**
 🔬 Designed for maximum performance & ease of use
 🎯 Ideal for simulations and testing
-📜 We use the Apache License for the maximum of freedom!!
+📜 We use the Apache License for the maximum of freedom!!\
+🇩🇪 Made in Germany

 💻 **Get started with IsoBiscuit now!** 😃

 # 📜 **Apache License 2.0**